joakimmer1k0/AJ-Proxy/README.md

-# Silviozas-Proxy
+# AJProxy
-Growtopia Silviozas Proxy Source
+Growtopia AJProxy

 ## How to use
-* Build with Release x64
+* Remove virus protection / for false detect
+* Open proxy as admin and login to gt

 * Start proxy -> auto patch hosts -> Works as supposed